Slicer/Slicer/Docs/developer_guide/extensions.md

 ### How to address ITK test driver caught an ITK exception "Could not create IO object for reading file"?

-If the following execption is reported when trying to run tests associated with a CLI modules:
+If the following exception is reported when trying to run tests associated with a CLI modules:

 ```text
  ITK test driver caught an ITK exception: